melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 \begin{table}[H]

 \caption{(\#tab:CombinedRefPtsES)Combined reference points for the four stock
-                assessments conducted for vermilion and sunset rockfishes in 2021.
+                assessments conducted for vermilion and sunset rockfish in 2021.
 The fraction of the northern California stock that is estimated to be north of \CapeM{} is 4.44\% (see the appendix in the northern CA model for more details).
 The projected OFLs (2023-2032) assume full attainment of GMT-projected catches for 2021-22, and catches based on the PFMC harvest control rule given $p\ast$ =  0.45 and $\sigma$ = 1.}
 \centering
 \resizebox{\linewidth}{!}{
 \begin{tabular}[t]{>{\centering\arraybackslash}p{2.5in}|>{\centering\arraybackslash}p{.5in}>{\centering\arraybackslash}p{.5in}>{\centering\arraybackslash}p{.7in}>{\centering\arraybackslash}p{.7in}|>{\centering\arraybackslash}p{.7in}>{\centering\arraybackslash}p{.5in}>{\centering\arraybackslash}p{.5in}>{\centering\arraybackslash}p{.5in}}